The Hidden Curriculum in Indian Classical Dance: Teachers, Trust, and the Lessons Beyond Steps

 Create pathways to performance that are developmental, not punitive.

-For students and families:
+For Students and Families:

 Look for environments where rigor coexists with respect.